 Unexpectedly, Welch then took another hiatus; this time to get his mind together, and to practice and research his musical skills and sell his image.
 While compared to Johnny Mathis and other ballad singers, Lenny wasn't playing the cushy Las Vegas and Lake Tahoe gigs, his albums didn't sell like Mathis' or Andy Williams'.
 The leave of absence was a big mistake; he came back, and began gigging at some major clubs, but it never really happened for him like he envisioned.
 Attempted comebacks in the 70's didn't pan out, including a marvelous single on the Cur label entitled "To Be Loved/Glory of Love" b/w "My Heart Won't Let Me."

 Despite the last of recording success, Welch continued to perform successfully around the world as well as on the casino circuit in the U.S. He also found a niche performing voice-overs on television commercials.
-More recently he began acting, appearing frequently on ABC's General Hospital.
+He then began acting, appearing frequently on ABC's General Hospital.

 A Lovely Ballad by Lenny Welch, Darlin Take Me Back.
 On Hollywood A Go-Go.
 (1965)